acarteas/Teaching-MobileApps/projects/project 1/PostMortem.md

 # Post Mortem
-Use this page to discuss what you learned from completing this assignment.
-It should be completed **after** you finish coding your assignment.
-Your post mortem must be at least 500 words long.
-Note that the focus of the paper should be on your reflection, not on structure (e.g. introductory paragraph, conclusion, etc.).
-The essay is graded on content (i.e. it shows deep though) rather than syntax (e.g. spelling) and structure.

-Below are some prompts that can be used to get you thinking.
-Feel free to use these or to make up your own.
-* Describe a particular struggle that you overcame when working on this programming assignment.
-* Conversely, describe an issue with your assignment that you were unable to resolve.
-* Provide advice to a future student on how he or she might succeed on this assignment.
-* Describe the most fun aspect of the assignment.
-* Describe the most challenging aspect of the assignment.
-* Describe the most difficult aspect of the assignment to understand.
-* Provide any suggestions for improving the assignment in the future.

 This has been an experience that I've been looking for and am looking forward to continue throughout the semester, time permitted.
 So far learning to code and do something totally new and "my own" has been an experiene similar to my Summer REU where I was assigned to do research.
 Unfortunately, the research I was doing didn't have me working in development which was what i was looking for to prepare me for industry.
 So far in this project I have been able to practice and brush up on my coding skills.